 Who regulates the registration of ships?

 The Merchant Shipping (Registration) Ordinance governs vessel registration.
 One unique feature of the Hong Kong Register is the requirement to hoist two flags at the stern of a Hong Kong ship.
-One flag is for the nation of the Peoples’ Republic of China, and the other is the regional flag of the Hong Kong Special Administrative Region.
+Specifically, one flag is for the nation of the Peoples’ Republic of China, and the other is the regional flag of the Hong Kong Special Administrative Region.

 Application for Registration

-An application for registration of a ship shall be made by the person or persons applying to be registered as the owner, as follows-
+An application for registration of a ship shall be made by the person or persons applying to be registered as the owner, as follows:

-1. By one or more persons or by an agent, in the case of individual ownership or charterer, or
+- Firstly, by one or more persons or by an agent, in the case of individual ownership or charterer, or

-2. By an authorized individual in the case of a corporate.
+- Secondly, by an authorized individual in the case of a corporate.

 The application for registration of a ship shall be made by both the demise charterer and the owner.